 What specific tools, software, and management skills are you using to navigate this crisis?

 We were always a remote-only company, so I will just give some kudos to my favorite software for remote teams.

 Slack is great for team communication.
 We don’t use email for team communication, but Slack only.

 The notion is my favorite project management software, as you can adjust it exactly how you need it like no other software.

 Zoom is a no-brainer.

-Deel helps us to hire full-time employees and contractors all around the world totally compliant.
+Deel helps us to hire full-time employees and contractors all around the world who are totally compliant.
 Saved us a lot of hiring pains.

-The front runs our sales and customer support inbox and makes it incredibly easy to collaborate on customer issues or bookings with our team members.
+The front runs our sales and customer support inbox, making it incredibly easy to collaborate on customer issues or bookings with our team members.